 Don’t Drink and Drive

-In Queensland, you are breaking the law if you’re on your P’s and you drive with ANY alcohol in your system1.
-If you’re caught drink driving you will have to go to court, and serious penalties apply2.
+In Queensland, you are breaking the law if you’re on your P’s and you drive with ANY alcohol in your system.
+If you’re caught drink driving you will have to go to court, and serious penalties apply.

-In January 2018 ABC News reported that 30% of fatal car crashes in Australia are due to drink driving3.
+In January 2018 ABC News reported that 30% of fatal car crashes in Australia are due to drink driving.
 It’s never worth the risk.
-For more information about safe and responsible drinking visit DrinkWise4.
+For more information about safe and responsible drinking visit DrinkWise.

 Violence is Never the Answer

 One punch can kill.
 No doubt you’ve heard about the tragic deaths that coward punches have caused in Australia.
 Letting your emotions get the better of you in the heat of the moment can lead to criminal charges, time in prison, injury or death.
 Also, under the Queensland Criminal Code any person who takes part in a fight in a public place has committed an offence called “affray”.
 This carries a maximum penalty of one year’s imprisonment.

 Getting into trouble at Schoolies can have legal consequences in the adult world.
 For more information visit https://www.shine.com.au/blog/abuse-law/what-happens-at-schoolies/.